gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Text/README.md

 ```

 It does the job but such mechanical changes may put a toll on code maintainability when they accumulate.
-One can clearly see some amount of duplication here.
+You can also spot some amount of code duplication there.

 Another approach would be to use `Regex` class which is readily available in .NET.
 But that would destroy the expressiveness of string manipulation functions like `Equals`.
 And even more than that.
-If a string function takes a `StringComparison` parameter then it becomes a significant challenge to reliably refactor it to `Regex` implementation.
+If a string function takes a `StringComparison` parameter then it may become a significant challenge to reliably refactor it to `Regex` implementation.
 It would quickly go beyond the trivial.
 Surely not something you put into words "mechanical refactoring" and "quick change".

 That's why `Gapotchenko.FX.Text` module provides a set of so called regex trampoline functions.